 Inside, the changes made to this improved model are hard to spot and mostly concern updates to the centre stack.
 There's a re-designed lower climate display, revised trim materials and gloss black centre console details.
 More significant is the adoption of the 7th generation version of BMW's iDrive infotainment system, which offers buyers a standard 10.3-inch centre-dash touchscreen, with the option to upgrade to larger 12.3-inch monitor on request.
 There's also a digital display for the instrument binnacle, but you still can't get it to show a full-dash screen map, as is possible with rivals.
 There is room for up to three adults on the rear seats, which are also designed to allow room for up to three child seats.

 Market and Model

 On to pricing.
 Expect to pay a required premium of just over £2,300 to get this Touring estate 5 Series model, rather this four-door saloon.
-That means pricing somewhere in the £38,500 to £48,500 bracket for mainstream models.
+That means pricing somewhere in the £40,000 to £55,000 bracket for mainstream models and there's a choice of either 'SE', 'M Sport' or 'M Sport Edition' trim levels.
 All variants come only with eight-speed automatic transmission and if you avoid the base 520d diesel derivative, you'll get the 'Sport' version of this gearbox which offers quicker change characteristics.
 Very few 5 Series Touring buyers do avoid the 520d however.
-In fact, almost 85% of customers choose this 190bhp model.
+In fact, almost 85% of customers choose this 190hp model.